L1lith/L1lith/README.md

 ### Hi there 👋

-I am a learning enthusiast.
-I like to set goals new years style, like "just learn all the parts of coding that interest me".
-Pretty sure I'm stuck with that one forever.
+I am a knowledge enthusiast and I see coding as an artform.

 #### ~ Vectors of Attack ~

 ## Teaching
 I really enjoy teaching and writing courses.
-Check out my intro course to JS [here](https://l1lith.github.io/Intro-Coding-Concepts/)
+Check out my intro course to JS [here](https://yourfirstrpg.com) and learn how to make your own RPG today.

 ## Software Development
 I'm really passionate about expanding my capabilities as a programmer, and Javascript has been a great tool for that.
 I am constantly developing open source software in hopes that it can both accelerate the development process for myself and others.